JazzLikeFruit/Alreviews/README.md

 # Alreviews

 This flask application implements a rating system for albums.
 The application uses the spotipy library and Spotify api to gather information about albums and users are able to rate each songs and thus create a rating for an album.
 Users can also listen to every song in the album while doing this.
 To be albe to use this feature the user needs a spotify premium subscription.

+## Screencast

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NejknOsAoTA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Problem statement